-- 10.13 Any changes Chorus determines to be necessary or desirable as a result of a review under clause 10.12 must be proposed using the change process under this section 10. - 10.14 Chorus must submit any proposed change to the Commission with: - 10.14.1 an updated version of the of the UCLL Operations Manual or UCLL Service Level Terms (as the case may be) containing the proposed change; - 10.14.2 the reasons for the proposed change; and - 10.14.3 information on which Parties agree or disagree with the proposed change;
+- 10.13 Any changes Chorus determines to be necessary or desirable as a result of a review under clause 10.12 must be proposed using the change process under this section 10. - 10.14 Chorus must submit any proposed change to the Commission with: - 10.14.1 an updated version of the UCLL and UCLF Co-location Operations Manual or UCLL and UCLF Co-location Service Level Agreement (as the case may be) containing the proposed changes; - 10.14.2 the reasons for the proposed change; and - 10.14.3 information on which the Parties agree or disagree with the proposed change:

-and the Commission will advise whether a proposed change is approved or not within 10 Working Days of receipt of that proposed change, unless otherwise agreed between the Commission and the Parties.
+and the Commission will use its reasonable endeavours to advise whether a proposed change is approved or not within 10 Working Days of receipt of that proposed change.

-Notice of approval of proposal
+Notice of approval process

-- 10.15 If the proposed change is approved by the Commission, Chorus must give Notice to all Access Seekers of when the change takes effect together with providing an updated version of the UCLL Operations Manual or the UCLL Service Level Terms (as the case may be) containing the change. - 10.16 For the avoidance of doubt, nothing in this section 10 prevents the Access Seeker or Chorus from seeking any remedies or exercising any other rights available to it under the Act.
+- 10.15 If the proposed change is approved by the Commission, Chorus must give Notice to all Access Seekers of when the change takes effect together with providing an updated version of the UCLL and UCLF Co-location Operations Manual or the UCLL and UCLF Co-location Service Level Agreement (as the case may be) containing the change. - 10.16 For the avoidance of doubt, nothing in this section 10 prevents the Access Seeker or Chorus from seeking any remedies or exercising any other rights available to it under the Act.